 There are plugins you can use to extend the capabilities of geolocation in WordPress.
 Geotargeting WP is one that will work on our platform following the setup of GeoIP by our support team.

-Our free support for the use of GeoIP is limited to no more than five custom GeoIP-based rules.
-If you require extensive customization we may propose a one-time add-on fee to assist you with setup.
+Our free support for the use of GeoIP varies depending on your plan at Kinsta.
+If you require extensive customization, we may propose a one-time add-on fee to assist you with setup.

 Common Uses of GeoIP

 - Redirection based on the visitor’s detected location.